dipamsen/csprac12/docs/main.typ

 #phead(
   number: 14,
+  summary: [Write a program using python to get 10 players name and their score and write it
+    to a CSV file.
+Accept a player name using python and search it in the CSV file.],
   description: [Write a program using python to get 10 players name and their score.
 Write the
-    input in a `csv` file.
+    input in a CSV file.
 Accept a player name using python.
-Read the `csv` file to display the name and the score.
+Read the CSV file to display the name and the score.
 If the player name is not found give an appropriate message.],
+  date: datetime(year: 2023, month: 11, day: 21),
 )

+#program("../src/14-csv1/script.py")

+#output("../src/14-csv1/output.txt")

 #phead(
   number: 15,